AronSchouten/SPLIT/README.md

 # Simultaneous Projection and Linear Informed Training (SPLIT)

-Code for the Master Thesis ["Leveraging Autoencoders to Enhance Model Order Reduction for Non-linear Mechanical Dynamical Systems"](https://repository.tudelft.nl/) by Aron Schouten.
+Code for the Master Thesis ["Leveraging Autoencoders to Enhance Model Order Reduction for Non-linear Mechanical Dynamical Systems"](https://resolver.tudelft.nl/uuid:ab828e4a-7ccb-436c-a7a8-2eefca77f437) by Aron Schouten.

-The code is an extension of the ["SINDy Autoencoders"](https://github.com/kpchamp/SindyAutoencoders).
+The code is forked from [SindyAutoencoders](https://github.com/kpchamp/SindyAutoencoders).

 The code contains results for four example problems.
-Three (a Lorenz system, a reaction-diffusion system, and a nonlinear pendulum) are build for the SINDy Autoencoders, and discussed in the paper ["Data-driven discovery of coordinates and governing equations"](https://arxiv.org/abs/1904.02107) by Kathleen Champion, Bethany Lusch, J. Nathan Kutz, and Steven L. Brunton.
-One problem, based on a 2D cantilever beam, is specially build for SPLIT.
+Three of them are inherited from the SINDy Autoencoders, and discussed in the paper ["Data-driven discovery of coordinates and governing equations"](https://arxiv.org/abs/1904.02107) by Kathleen Champion, Bethany Lusch, J. Nathan Kutz, and Steven L. Brunton.
+One problem, based on a 2D cantilever beam, has been specifically designed for SPLIT, and is discussed in the Thesis ["Leveraging Autoencoders to Enhance Model Order Reduction for Non-linear Mechanical Dynamical Systems"](https://resolver.tudelft.nl/uuid:ab828e4a-7ccb-436c-a7a8-2eefca77f437).
 Code for each example can be found in the respective subfolder in the examples folder.
 For each example, there are jupyter notebooks for (1) running the training procedure and (2) analyzing the resulting models.

 Creating the network architecture and running the training procedure requires the specification of several parameters.